 If ceilings do not fit into the design concept for the room, absorptive materials can be used in other, creative ways.
 Ceiling-mounted baffles and wall-mounted acoustical panels are available in many interesting varieties.

 “There has been an explosion of beautiful acoustical materials over the last few years as acoustics are becoming more of a focus,” says Steve.

-Another option is sound masking, which provides a soft background sound that covers the sounds of speech and allows for better privacy in offices and conference rooms.
+Another option is improving meeting room acoustics is sound masking, which provides a soft background sound that covers the sounds of speech and allows for better privacy in offices and conference rooms.
 It is frequently referred to as white noise or pink noise.

 Sound masking is easily implemented in areas that surround conference rooms at a relatively low cost.

 The best time to deal with these problems is before the conference room is even built.
 If your company is expanding or redesigning a conference room, be sure to consult an acoustic expert early on.

 “Acoustical conditions profoundly impact human performance in office settings … a simple, acoustical performance specification should be added to the planning, design, engineering and construction process,” reported David Sykes, PhD, founder of the Acoustic Research Council.

 A professional in acoustics can guide you through considering materials, finishes and intended use of space, so you can capture a modern look while still securing the right acoustics.

 In addition to a professional's insight into areas you haven't considered, it saves money to get an acoustical team involved early on, allowing the general contractor to layer in acoustical elements while installing walls and ceilings.